devsaurin/angular-foundation-6/README.md

 # Angular Components for [Foundation](http://foundation.zurb.com/)
 ***

-The Official repository for this project is by circlingthesun her: [https://github.com/circlingthesun/angular-foundation-6](https://github.com/circlingthesun/angular-foundation-6)
+The Official repository for this project is by circlingthesun here: [https://github.com/circlingthesun/angular-foundation-6](https://github.com/circlingthesun/angular-foundation-6)

 This project is a port of the AngularUI team's excellent [angular-bootstrap](https://github.com/angular-ui/bootstrap) project for use in the [Foundation](http://foundation.zurb.com/) framework.